Removing an appointee

 An appointee is someone the Department of Work and Pensions (DWP) authorises to manage your benefits for you.

-If you are not happy with your appointee, you can ask the DWP to remove or change them.
 You do not need your appointee’s permission.
 The DWP decides whether the person should be removed or changed.

 Warning Your benefits might be paused